Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 • Finally, summarise why you are the perfect candidate to join the Civil Service at this time.

-A common tactic is to use a strength interview question to start followed by a motivational question.
+A common tactic is to use a strengths based interview question to start then followed by a motivational question.
 They will assess your energy as you move from one to the other to get an idea of how keen you are on the role.

 Northern Ireland Civil Service Interview Questions

-For posts in the Northern Ireland Civil Service (NICS), you will find that the interview questions will be based on the Northern Ireland Civil Service Competency Framework, updated in 2018.
+For posts in the Northern Ireland Civil Service (NICS), you will find that the interview questions will be based on the Northern Ireland Civil Service Competency Framework, created in 2014 and last updated in 2018.

 This framework contains ten competencies, organised into three clusters and you will find these are very similar to the success profiles framework behaviours we talk about above.